 At 13, Savile Row, as well as in a few corners and departments stores worldwide, it will soon be possible to acquire ready-to-wear labelled “Richard Anderson, Savile Row”.

-As we are, as you know, fierce advocates for sartorial and traditional bespoke tailoring culture, we are always suspicious when a prominent shop of Savile Row decides to ostensibly stitch his sacrosanct label (instead of tucking it out of sight inside pockets, as per bespoke tradition) on industrial made garments from across, not only the Channel, but most often from across the Alps…
+As we are, as you know, fierce advocates for sartorial and traditional bespoke tailoring culture, we are always suspicious when a prominent shop from Savile Row decides to ostensibly stitch his sacrosanct label (instead of tucking it out of sight inside pockets, as per bespoke tradition) on industrial made garments from outside the cloudy sky of Mayfair.

 Yet, as we are not above being proven wrong, we remain curious on the many initiatives in that regards.
 For instance, just recently, we were pleasantly surprised by the very notable quality of Timothy Everest’s RTW effort, made in Portugal (where sartorial and cordwaining skills are well-known), and proving to be a very adequate price/quality option, especially during the sales.